fnipo/fnipo.github.io/docs/_posts/2022-06-17-solving-dual-writes-with-cdc-and-the-outbox-pattern.md

 A workflow can either do both data and message writing atomically in a database transaction, or if not using transactions at least be able to query the database to check if the message was populated and retry when needed.

-Also, the workflows have full control on defining and populating the message.
+Also, the workflows have full control over defining and populating the message.

 {:style="text-align:center;"}
 ```mermaid!